BrickmakersGmbH/AspSecurityHeaders/README.md

 1. Add the NuGet package reference
 2. Update your `Manifest.cs` and add `Brickmakers.AspSecurityHeaders.OrchardModule` as dependency
 3. Enable MVC in your application `Startup.cs`: `services.AddOrchardCore().AddMvc();`
-4. For existing installations: Enter the "Features" Admin Menu and manually enable the module
+4. For Orchard CMS installations: Enter the "Features" Admin Menu and manually enable the module

 With the, the module is automatically loaded and activated.
 It will: